ravbhatnagar/azure-resource-manager-rpc/Resource Provider API v2.0.md

 <div id='proxy-ref-id'/>
 ## Proxy API reference

-The RP-FD will proxy requests to backing resource providers even if they are not related directly to resource management or subscription lifecycle changes.
+ARM will proxy requests to backing resource providers even if they are not related directly to resource management or subscription lifecycle changes.

 These requests are considered to be part of the "Proxy API" and examples include: restart a VM; fetch storage account keys; or increase the capacity of a mobile service.

-### Routing Requests

-From a client's point of view, the Azure API head is flat across all resources.
-To disambiguate requests across resource providers, the resource provider namespace will always be present in proxied request URLs (e.g. "compute" or "web").

-If the customer's request does \*not\* include a resource provider namespace, then the RP-FD itself will service the request (examples include: finding all resources in a resource group; finding all resources that match a particular tag key or value; finding all resources of a particular type in a subscription).

 ### Resource Action Requests

 Actions can be performed on objects (e.g. reimage VM instance), but still need to be modeled in a consistent way across internal and external resource providers.
 Through this consistency, resource providers will be able to "light-up" authorization / RBAC scenarios without changing their API surface.

-In order to make the "action" consistent across resource providers, the action name must be included in the URL via a specific format (which is aligned with OData). **This value is extracted as the last segment in the URL that does not have a matching type or container preceding it (i.e. the last odd segment).**
+In order to make the "action" consistent across resource providers, the action name must be included in the URL via a specific format (which is aligned with OData).

 The HTTP verb and request body will \*not\* be used in identifying the "action" being taken on the resource provider if the action name is provided.